LTS4/rcp-lts4-guidelines/README.md

    1. go to registry.rcp.epfl.ch and login
    2. create your project with the UI.
 Your project should be `lts4-$USERNAME`
    3. login with docker to the registry by `docker login registry.rcp.epfl.ch`
 5. Create a wandb secret and name it `wandb-secret`.
 This is needed for the wandb integration.
+Follow this link: https://wiki.rcp.epfl.ch/home/CaaS/FAQ/how-to-use-secret
+6. For Visual Studio Code integration, follow this link: https://wiki.rcp.epfl.ch/en/home/CaaS/FAQ/how-to-vscode
-6. `haas`
+7. `haas`
    1. Make sure you have access to the `haas` storage by running `ssh $USERNAME@haas001.rcp.epfl.ch`
    2. go to your mounted volume (should be `/mnt/lts4/scratch` for most) and create a directory with your name via `mkdir -p /mnt/lts4/scratch/home/$USERNAME`.
 The launch script assumes that you have done so.